 - Loss of traditional language: There has been a significant drop in the use of traditional language in the YKDFN community.
 Increased employment with diamond mines has meant a drop in opportunities for individuals to speak traditional languages in their day to day activities.
 This has partially come about by virtue of spending more time in predominantly English working environments.
 The displacement of traditional activities such as spending less time on the land, where speaking traditional languages would accompany traditional activities.
-The lower engagement with community elders (which often accompanies traditional activities) also contributes to the decrease in traditional language proficiency. - Increased incidence of sexually transmitted infections (STIs): The YKDFN community has seen a significant increase in STI transmission rate and incidence since the involvement of the communities in diamond mining. - Poor nutritional status: The displacement of traditional food sources such and fish and caribou by lower quality food, in addition the lack of availability of traditional country food as a result of caribou population decline has had a negative effect on YKDFN community health. - Addictions: Community Wellness Department has reported an increase in addictions since community involvement with diamond mines.
+The lower engagement with community elders (which often accompanies traditional activities) also contributes to the decrease in traditional language proficiency. - Increased incidence of sexually transmitted infections (STIs): The YKDFN community has seen a significant increase in STI transmission rate and incidence since the involvement of the communities in diamond mining. - Poor nutritional status: The displacement of traditional food sources such and fish and caribou by lower quality food, in addition the lack of availability of traditional country food as a result of caribou population decline has had a negative effect on YKDFN community health. - Addictions: Community Wellness Department has reported an increase in addictions since community involvement with diamond mines. - Inaccessibility of high quality jobs: A lack of training for skilled jobs in mines has meant that YKDFN members have been excluded from more desirable mining jobs.
+This means

-- Inaccessibility of high quality jobs: A lack of training for skilled jobs in mines has meant that YKDFN members have been excluded from more desirable mining jobs.
-This means that community members are relegated to positions with lower prospects for advancement, professional development and personal satisfaction. - Gender gap in employment: the gender gap in employment remains significant, with women being chronically under-represented in mining industry jobs.
-Further, women make up a smaller proportion of higher paying jobs.
+- that community members are relegated to positions with lower prospects for advancement, professional development and personal satisfaction. - Gender gap in employment: the gender gap in employment remains significant, with women being chronically under-represented in mines.
 The proponent asserts that their employment record is representative of the mining industry across Canada.
-This is cold comfort, and DDEC arguing the fact that it's doing as badly as the rest of the industry is somehow good hardly seems like as a response at all.
+This is cold comfort, as women represent approximate 50% of the population (also similar to the rest of Canada) and assuring them that the same problems exist elsewhere, hardly seems like as a response at all.